drufball/yosai/_drafts/threshold.md

 _I should be fighting with my brothers and sisters._ An elbow from Denri brought his attention back to the ground in front of him.

 They reached the edge of the camp and took a moment to make sure there weren't any stragglers.
 A felled tree lay near the edge of the clearing, its branches torn free to feed the fire.
-A few rounds had been cut from the trunk to make seats around the fire.
+A few rounds had been cut from the trunk to make seats.
 A large tent stood on the opposite side of the fallen tree.
 The sounds of combat rang through the woods on the other side of camp, but the clearing was quiet.

 "You keep watch outside while I check in the tent.
 And take a look through their gear in case it's there."